dashevo/js-dash-sdk/docs/examples/fetch-an-identity-from-its-name.md

 ## Fetching an identity from it's name

-Assuming you have created an identity and attached a name to it (see how to [registered an identity](https://dashplatform.readme.io/docs/tutorial-register-an-identity) and how to [attache it to a name](https://dashplatform.readme.io/docs/tutorial-register-a-name-for-an-identity).
+Assuming you have created an identity and attached a name to it (see how to [register an identity](https://dashplatform.readme.io/docs/tutorial-register-an-identity) and how to [attach it to a name](https://dashplatform.readme.io/docs/tutorial-register-a-name-for-an-identity).
 You will then be able to directly recover an identity from its names.
 See below:

 ```js